Mailsi: Education

 The first Government Primary School was established in 1864 during British Raj after failed freedom war of 1858.
 In 1920, a primary school was given the status of middle school.
 Later, in 1942, it became a high school.
 The first girls’ high school was established in 1890, which later became a middle high school in 1972.

 in 1949, Islamic Educational Institute Jamia Taleem Ul QUran, Multan Road Mailsi was established by Mufti Muhammad Kaleemullah, Where 1000+ students learned Islamic studies.

 In 1976, Inter College for boys was established and in 1980, a girls' college was established.
 In 1986, Commercial Training Institute was established.
 In 1995, both colleges were converted into degree granting institutions.
 In 1980, the Federal Government established F.G public school, as the first English medium school for the citizens of Mailsi.
-Now there are several private English medium schools.
+There is a student name as Traala (22 Wheeler) who is the student of it in session 20221-2023 Now there are several private English medium schools.
 There are two Government Degree Colleges, one for boys and another for girls, five higher secondary schools and 596 government schools, including 32 high schools.

 Education was primarily a government affair before the late 1970s.
 On 2 January 1972, the Government of Prime Minister Zulfiqar Ali Bhutto nationalized educational institutions throughout Pakistan.
 Even though there is no evidence of the existence of a private school before that 1972, the nationalization of educational efforts across Pakistan curb development of any private sector educational institutions.
 In 1977, the Marshal Law Government of Zia-ul-Haq allowed for limited privatization and opening of private educational institutions.
 Among the first few new private educational institutions in Pakistan, was Mailsi Model School on Multan Road.
 Due to its focus on Girls' education, Mailsi Model School became a very successful institution and a school of choice for the girls from affluent families in Mailsi.
 The school opened its doors in 1977.
 Since the early 2000s, a number of private schools have been established in the city.

 Allied School, Hawks Public School, City Public School, Al-Rehan School System, Dawn Public School and APS&AC are local institutes.
 IPS College, Punjab College, Superior College and Vista College are local colleges.